 The conversation will be published in three parts.

 For the non-Central Eastern Europe followers out there, can you give us a brief rundown of the non-democratic situation in Hungary?

 Well, you can look at it from more of a professional point of view, a political science point of view, or as a citizen.
 The state of democracy in Hungary is not good, to say the least.
 There are a lot of problems with the rule of law; the current government has been reigning for 10 years now under the leadership of Viktor Orbán, who has curbed a lot of media freedom, and a lot of checks and balances have been ruined in the country.
-The state of democracy is not good, especially for a European Union member state.
+The Hungarian democratic state is not good, especially for a European Union member state.

 I guess that’s from a political science point of view – how would you view it from a citizen’s point of view?
 Is it obvious?

 I think it’s pretty obvious.
 The system usually comes after different areas, one at a time, so you don’t always feel that it puts pressure on you personally, but there’s always the next institution — it’s like that old saying: “First they came for those, etc., and then they’ll come for us?”